South African wine: Constantia

-The Constantia Valley is located south of Cape Town on the Cape Peninsula that juts out into the Atlantic Ocean.
-Because of its location, the region receives oceanic influences on each side that create a cooling effect contributing to a long, slow ripening period in the summer where average daily temperatures fall between 18–19 C. Winters are often moderate and mild but wet with annual precipitation usually over 1000 mm.
+The Constantia Valley is located south of Cape Town on the Cape Peninsula, which juts into the Atlantic Ocean.
+Because of its location, the region is influenced on both sides by oceanic conditions, which create a cooling effect that contributes to a long, slow ripening period in summer, during which average daily temperatures fall between 18–19 C. Winters are often mild and moderate, but wet, with annual precipitation typically exceeding 1000 mm.
 The soil of the region is composed primarily of Table Mountain sandstone with high concentrations of loam and granite.
 The area grows a wide range of grapes with Sauvignon blanc being particularly noted.
 The area is now home to 11 wine farms (Andrews, 2017).
-It is the oldest winegrowing region in the country, with the farm Groot Constantia being the oldest wine estate.
-Another well-known name in the region is Klein Constantia, which was established in 1685 by the VOC Governor of the Cape Simon van der Stel.
-Their fame reached its peak when Napoleon Bonaparte ordered as much as 1,126 liters (297 gallons) of Constantia wine "Vin de Constance" shipped in wooden casks each year to Longwood House, his home in exile on St Helena from 1815 until his death in 1821.
+It is the country's oldest winegrowing region, with Groot Constantia as the oldest wine estate.
+Another well-known name in the region is Klein Constantia, established in 1685 by the VOC Governor of the Cape, Simon van der Stel.
+Their fame reached its peak when Napoleon Bonaparte ordered as much as 1,126 liters (297 gallons) of Constantia wine "Vin de Constance" shipped in wooden casks each year to Longwood House, his home in exile on St Helena from 1815 until he died in 1821.